spoonapps/docs/doc/examples/python_on_spoonium/containerizing_webproject.md

 	if __name__ == "__main__":
 		app.run()

-Believe it or not, that's it!
 If you have Python installed locally, you can test out your app by running: `python hello.py`.
 (Note: you must install `Flask` first -- `pip install Flask`).

 ## Create a Container

 Next, we'll containerize our application.
-Containers run on top of base images, which provide any underlying dependencies for our application.

-Since our example application uses Python, we'll need a Python image.
-Luckily, the **spoonbrew** account provides a basic Python image we can use.
-Grab the image from the Spoonium hub by logging in to the Spoon IDE in the command prompt and running `spoon pull spoonbrew/python`.

-The `spoonbrew/python` image is the "vanilla" Python install on Windows - so it doesn't have `pip` or `distribute` installed.
+First, pull the **spoonbrew/python** image from the hub -- this will be the base image for the application.

+	> spoon pull spoonbrew/python

+Before starting the container, download [get-pip.py](https://bootstrap.pypa.io/get-pip.py).
+We'll use this script to install `pip` in the container.

+Next, run the image to create a new container with Python.
+The default startup file for **spoonbrew/python** is usually the python interpreter.
+For this tutorial, we'll change the startup file to **cmd.exe** so that we can configure the container.

+	> spoon run --startup=C:\system32\cmd.exe spoonbrew/python

+A new command prompt should appear with a modified prompt.
+Any commands to configure the container should be run in this window.

+Next, we'll configure the container by installing `pip` and `Flask` and adding the `hello.py` file.
+From the containerized command prompt:

+	# install pip
+	> python \path\to\get-pip.py

+	# install Flask
+	> pip install Flask

+	# copy hello.py into the container
+	> mkdir C:\container-flask
+	> copy C:\flaskapp\hello.py C:\container-flask

+Finally, start the server by executing the `hello.py` file

+	> python C:\container-flask\hello.py

+To confirm that the server is running, open a browser and navigate to **http://localhost:5000**.
+You should see "Hello World!" appear in the browser.

+When you want to stop the container, go back to your native command prompt and run